-Join Judy Steiner-Williams for an in-depth discussion in this video Using the client's jargon, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Using the client's jargon, part of Writing a Proposal.

 - Jargon is formally defined as…special words or expressions that…are used by a particular profession or group…and are difficult for others to understand.…We all know jargon when we hear it, and we all use it.…Ever heard or said these acronyms?…RADAR, or SCUBA, or LASER?…Or do you say radio detection and…ranging instead of RADAR?…Self-contained underwater breathing…apparatus, I like SCUBA better.…Two syllables versus thirteen.…